JMicheli/webgl-gol/README.md

 Ensure that you have Git and Node.js (version >= 11.0) installed.

 Note that this project uses [pnpm](https://pnpm.io/) as its package manager.
-The commands below will work equally well if `pnpm` is replaced with `npm`.
-For npm users, the `pnpm-lock.yaml` file can be safely deleted following dependency installation.
+The commands below will work equally well if `pnpm` is replaced with `npm` or `yarn`.
+The deployment script uses yarn and so a `yarn.lock` file is provided alongside the `pnpm-lock.yaml` file.
+For npm users, both files can be deleted.

 Clone the repository: